Tzigger/playwright_security/docs/README.md

-# Documentation Index
+# Kinetic Documentation

-Welcome to the Playwright Security Framework documentation!
+Welcome to the Kinetic Security Scanner documentation!

 ## 📖 Getting Started

-New to the framework?
+New to Kinetic?
 Start here:

 1. **[Testing Guide](./TESTING-GUIDE.md)** ⭐ **Start Here!**
    - How to write security tests easily